CPerezRuiz335/giagrad/.docs/autograd.rst

 In the context of machine learning, the target function is the loss function, which is the final function applied to the computational graph, and the parameters are also called weights or data.
-However, these parameters must be conatined in some data structure that is convenient and optimal, which is why tensors are commonly used.
+However, these parameters must be conatined in some data structure that is convenient and optimal, which is why tensors are used.

 Therefore, a decent autograd tensor library is almost all that is needed to build neural networks and start doing deep learning.
 In giagrad the autograd engine is bulit on top of :class:`giagrad.Tensor` and :class:`giagrad.tensor.Context` classes, which are the base of giagrad.
-In reality, giagrad could work only with :class:`giagrad.Tensor`, but to mantain modularity and keeping the code more understandable, :class:`giagrad.tensor.Context` exists.2
+In reality, giagrad could work only with :class:`giagrad.Tensor`, but to mantain modularity and keeping the code more understandable, :class:`giagrad.tensor.Context` exists.

 :class:`giagrad.Tensor` is the data structure, which is based on a `numpy.array`_ for simplicity, and the computational graph is done with :class:`giagrad.tensor.Context`.
 To add new functionalities